-Your digestion is important for absorption of nutrients, elimination of wastes and a vital component of our immune system.
+Your digestion is important for the absorption of nutrients, and elimination of wastes, and it's a vital component of our immune system.

-When things go wrong with our digestive tract it can cause widespread symptoms throughout our body like fatigue, aches and pains, skin problems, mood problems and increase your risk of autoimmune conditions and cancer ….. so what can be done to improve our digestion!
+When things go wrong with our digestive tract it can cause widespread symptoms throughout our body like fatigue, aches and pains, skin problems, mood problems, and it can increase your risk of autoimmune conditions and cancer ..... so what can be done to improve our digestion?

 Introducing the 4 R's of Gut healing

-1/ R = Remove the foods that are causing inflammation and creating an environment for bacteria, parasites and candida to thrive.
+Remove the foods that cause inflammation and create an environment for bacteria, parasites, and candida to thrive.

-This may differ for everybody, but the first step requires the removal of the most common digestion irritants, and they are gluten, dairy, soy and processed foods, this is to work out if food is the primary trigger, or a contributing factor to your digestion problems.
+This may differ for everybody, but the first step requires the removal of the most common inflammatory foods, which are gluten, dairy, soy, and processed foods, this is to work out if food is the primary trigger or a contributing factor to your digestion problems.

-If bloating and gas is your primary symptom then following a low FODMAP diet maybe the best approach for you, this is a diet that temporarily removes certain carbohydrates that ferment easy in the small intestine allowing bacteria to thrive (and create the gas/ bloating).
+If bloating and gas are your primary symptoms, then following a low FODMAP diet may be the best approach for you, this is a diet that temporarily removes certain carbohydrates that ferment easily in the small intestine allowing bacteria to thrive (and create the gas/ bloating).

 One of the most common causes of IBS symptoms is small intestinal bowel overgrowth (SIBO) and a low FODMAP diet combined with a specific treatment plan is required to remove the bacteria and eliminate your bloating.

-This includes improving stomach acid with Betaine HCL and Pepsin, because without sufficient stomach acid your food (especially protein) is not going to digest efficiently which can cause bloating, gas and reflux (plus absorption of important vitamins like B12).
+This includes improving stomach acid with Betaine HCL and Pepsin, because without sufficient hydrochloric acid, your food (especially protein) is not going to digest efficiently which can cause bloating, gas, and reflux (plus, affect the absorption of important vitamins like B12).

 The stomach acid is also important to kill pathogens that come into our body through the food we eat, and insufficient stomach acid will create an environment for bacteria and candida infections to thrive.

-It may also be necessary to replace pancreatic enzymes which are important for fat, carbohydrate and protein digestion, they also help gall bladder function.
+It may also be necessary to replace pancreatic enzymes, also known as digestive enzymes which are important for fat, carbohydrate, and protein digestion, they also help gall bladder function.

 The common medical approach is to give antacids or proton pump inhibitors like Somac or Nexium, these medications do help the symptoms like indigestion in the short term but they don't address the cause and can lead to more chronic IBS symptoms.

-4/ R = Reinoculate the good bacteria!
-Once you have identified the triggers, eliminated any infections and addressed the inflammation then it’s time to improve the health of the gut bacteria.
+Reinoculate the beneficial bacteria!
+Once you have identified the triggers, eliminated any infections, and addressed the inflammation then it's time to improve the health of the gut bacteria.

 There is so much research going into how important the health of our gut bacteria, determines our health.
 From allergies and fatigue to depression and anxiety the research shows how having the right bacteria can influence our health.